iqapps/WebCam_ImageProcessing/README.md

 But C++ I need now.
 It is a language I am getting the grips on during the last few years.
 I create hardware and firmware for various, PLC kind of, projects, based on At-Mega MCU's.
 So I need to learn more quirks of C++ to make my work better.

-Therefore, I look on Youtube for educational C++ videos, and I find mostly uninteresting videos about learning C++ in a few hours and such, mostly crap with no appeal whatsoever.
+Therefore, I searched Youtube for educational C++ videos, and I found mostly uninteresting videos like "learn C++ in a few hours" and such, mostly crap with no appeal whatsoever.

 But I also found jarvidX9 aka David Barr, and caught interest immediately because of the hands-on and the nice presentation.
 Please, keep them coming David.